-mode String specifying how to scale size factors across blocks. "lowest" will scale all size factors by the the lowest per-block average. "per-block" will center the size factors in each block separately.
+mode String specifying how to scale size factors across blocks. "lowest" will compute the average size factor in each block, identify the lowest average across all blocks, and then scale all size factors by that value. "per-block" will compute the average size factor in each block, and then scale each size factor by the average of block to which it belongs.
+Only used if block is provided.